fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/ServoMotorToggle/ServoMotorToggle.md

 ## Schematics
 The [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board can control two servo motors in ports DO2 and DO3.
-The maximum tension used is 5V.
+The DOs output volage is 5V.
 In this example, the board controls controls the position of a servo motor connected to DO2.

 ![Schematics](./ServoMotorToggle.png){ width=65% }